thatbudakguy/confucius_questions/README.md

 <!-- WEASEL: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 Weasel Project: Train new language core model with Cadet and INCEpTION
+# 🪐 Weasel Project: Asking Questions to Confucius in Classical Chinese Texts

-This project template lets you train a part-of-speech tagger, dependency parser, and named entity recognizer for a new language from your Cadet and INCEpTION data.
-It includes configuration for pretraining your model on raw text to improve its accuracy.

-To get started, clone this project using Weasel:
-`spacy project clone --repo https://github.com/New-Languages-for-NLP/project-templates.git my_project_name`

-Then, follow the instructions in the README in the assets directory to set up your project's assets.
+This project uses annotated data from Classical Chinese works to train a part of speech tagger and named entity recognizer.
+We construct an NLP pipeline that can isolate sentences in Classical texts where a named person is asking a question to Confucius.
+Texts are taken from the Kanseki Repository.

 ## 📋 project.yml